Meconium aspiration syndrome (MAS) refers to breathing problems that a newborn baby may have when:

 In most cases of meconium-stained fluid, the outlook is excellent and there are no long-term health effects.

 - Only about one half of babies with meconium-stained fluid will have breathing problems and only about 5% will have MAS.

 - Babies may need extra support with breathing and nutrition in some cases.
 This need will often go away in 2 to 4 days.
 However, rapid breathing may continue for several days.

-Meconium may be present at birth in the amniotic fluid because there is a serious problem with the blood flow to and from the lungs.
+MAS can be seen along with a serious problem with the blood flow to and from the lungs.
 This is called persistent pulmonary hypertension of the newborn (PPHN).

 Your provider will want to be prepared for meconium being present at birth if:

 - Your water broke at home and the fluid was clear or stained with a greenish or brown substance.

 - Any testing done during your pregnancy indicates there may be problems present.

 - Fetal monitoring shows any signs of fetal distress.

 MAS; Meconium pneumonitis (inflammation of the lungs); Labor - meconium; Delivery - meconium; Neonatal - meconium; Newborn care - meconium

 Crowley MA.
 Neonatal respiratory disorders.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
-Fanaroff and Martin's Neonatal-Perinatal Medicine.
-10th ed.
-St Louis, MO: Elsevier Saunders; 2015:chap 74.
+Fanaroff and Martin's Neonatal-Perinatal Medicine: Diseases of the Fetus and Infant.
+11th ed.
+Philadelphia, PA: Elsevier; 2020:chap 66.